Vanhouttestien/book_swap/readme.md

 The Hero image tries to create a mystical and creative mood.
 We want to show the image of how books spark our imagination.

 On the hero image you also find "kids book swap club Stockholm" so you know what we do and we are located in Stockholm.
-Under this you also get the text find books in your mother tongue so you know it is mend for a expat public.
+Under this you also get the text "find books in your mother tongue" so you know it is meant for a expat public.

 <img src="assets/images/heroimage.jpg" alt="picture of Heroimage with title" width="600px">